ioBroker/ioBroker.js-controller/README.md

 Normally all objects can be read by any adapter using getObject or getForeignObject.
 To make sure sensible adapter configuration values are protected from that free reading they can be secured.

-If an array with fieldnames from native is defined in io-package.json as common.protectedNative the ioBroker system will sort these fields out when the object is read.
+If an array with field names from native is defined in io-package.json as common.protectedNative the ioBroker system will sort these fields out when the object is read.
 Only the adapter itself is allowed to read the full object.

 It is best practice to add the field names of encrypted fields to the protectedNative array too to make sure the fields stay protected (even if encrypted).
 Only let other adapters read your encrypted values if there is a need to (e.g. inter-adapter-operability)

 #### Define Adapter dependencies to other adapters
 **Feature status:** Stable

-Dependencies are defined in array and can contain an adaptername of an object.
+Dependencies are defined in array and can contain an adapter name of an object.

-When using the object style you can define a semver versionrange for this adapter:
+When using the object style you can define a semver version range for this adapter:
 ```
 "dependencies": [
       {